Sandtray training by Kirsty Bilski

 Courses can be organised for whole teams if required.

-About Kirsty Bilski
+Hosted by Kirsty Bilski

 Kirsty Bilski has used sandtray as a psychotherapeutic tool in therapy sessions and supervision throughout her career.
 She originally trained with Ken Rabone at the Iron Mill Institute in Exeter (Now Iron Mill College), and has gained an extensive knowledge and understanding of this approach as well as awareness of underpinning theory.